DallanQ/lotr_journeys_in_middle_earth/Manual.md

 It is possible for there to be multiple enemy groups of the same type that are not elite.
 When this happens, each additional enemy group is automatically assigned an enemy banner, which is presented next to that enemy's portrait in the app.
 When the heroes place the duplicate enemy group on the board, they place the matching enemy banner token next to that group's figures.

-> a portrait showing the first orc group  with no enemy banner and the second orc group using a blue enemy banner on the map tiles.
+> An image portrait showing the first orc group  with no enemy banner and the second orc group using a blue enemy banner on the map tiles.

 *The first Orc group has no enemy banner.
 The second Orc group uses the blue enemy banner.*